MicrosoftDocs/well-architected/well-architected/reliability/tradeoffs.md

 ## Reliability tradeoffs with Cost Optimization

-:::image type="icon" source="../_images/trade-off.svg"::: **Increased implementation redundancy or waste.** A cost optimized workload minimizes underutilized resources and avoids over-provisioning resources.
+:::image type="icon" source="../_images/trade-off.svg"::: **Increased implementation redundancy or waste.** A cost-optimized workload minimizes underutilized resources and avoids over-provisioning resources.

 - Replication is a key strategy for reliability.
 Specifically, the strategy is to have enough replication to handle a given number of concurrent node failures.
 The tolerance for more concurrent node failures requires a higher replica count, which leads to increased costs.